-Title II of the Indian Self-Determination Act Amendments of 1994 (Pub.
-L. 103-413, the "Tribal Self-Governance Act" or the "Act") instituted a permanent self-governance program at the Department of the Interior.
-Under the self-governance program, certain programs, services, functions, and activities, or portions thereof, in Interior bureaus other than BIA are eligible to be planned, conducted, consolidated, and administered by a self-governance Tribe.
+Title IV of the Act instituted a permanent self-governance program at the Department.
+Under the selfgovernance program, certain programs, services, functions, and activities, or portions thereof, in Department bureaus other than BIA are eligible to be planned, conducted, consolidated, and administered by a self-governance Tribe.

-Under section 405(c) of the Tribal Self-Governance Act, the Secretary of the Interior is required to publish annually: (1) A list of non-BIA programs, services, functions, and activities, or portions thereof, that are eligible for inclusion in agreements negotiated under the self-governance program and (2) programmatic targets for these bureaus.
+Under section 405(c) of the Act, the Secretary of the Interior (Secretary) is required to publish annually: (1) A list of non-BIA programs, services, functions, and activities, or portions thereof, that are eligible for inclusion in agreements negotiated under the selfgovernance program and (2) programmatic targets for non-BIA bureaus.

-Under the Tribal Self-Governance Act, two categories of non-BIA programs are eligible for self-governance funding agreements:
+Two categories of non-BIA programs are eligible for self-governance funding agreements:

-(1) Under section 403(b)(2) of the Act, any non-BIA program, service, function, or activity that is administered by Interior that is "otherwise available to Indian tribes or Indians," can be administered by a Tribe through a selfgovernance funding agreement.
-The Department interprets this provision to authorize the inclusion of programs eligible for self-determination contracts under Title I of the Indian Self-Determination and Education Assistance Act (Pub.
-L. 93-638, as amended).
-Section 403(b)(2) also specifies, "nothing in this subsection may be construed to provide any tribe with a preference with respect to the opportunity of the tribe to administer programs, services, functions, and activities, or portions thereof, unless such preference is otherwise provided for by law."
+(1) Under section 403(b)(2) of the Act, any non-BIA program, service, function, or activity that is administered by the Department that is "otherwise available to Indian tribes or Indians," can be administered by a Tribe through a selfgovernance funding agreement.
+The Department interprets this provision to authorize the inclusion of programs eligible for self-determination contracts under Title I of the Act.
+Section 403(b)(2) also specifies, "nothing in this subsection may be construed to provide any tribe with a preference with respect to the opportunity of the tribe to administer programs, services, functions, and activities, or portions thereof, unless such preference is otherwise provided for by law.'